-The mechanism through which state politics thus shapes national firm preferences is strategic alignment.
+The mechanism through which state politics thus shapes national firm preferences is cost avoidance-by building and maintain political capital, firms seek to avoid future regulatory cost.
+Cost avoidance operates through the path of strategic alignment.
 In the context of federalism, the logic of strategic alignment suggests that a firm might support national policy reform, even in the absence of prior state policy reform, if its home-state government supports national policy change.
-In the highly polarized political environment of the U.S. (e.g., Hare and Poole 2014), including American federalism (Grumbach 2018), alignment is likely to generally fall along partisan lines.
-Supporting national policy preferences of the party in power in the home state is likely to build political capital, and vice versa.
 These dynamics are particularly important in areas like energy in which state governments play a strong regulatory function.
-In these areas, sub-national governments, in addition to lobbying higher levels directly (Goldstein and You 2017; Payson 2020; Karch and Rose 2019), might be represented by proxy through the strategically aligned positions of the firms they regulate.
+In these areas, sub-national governments, in addition to lobbying higher levels directly, might be represented by proxy through the strategically aligned positions of the firms they regulate.

-Strategic alignment aims at cost avoidance.
-Firms try to avoid losing political capital, which could translate into higher compliance cost under future home-state policies.
-This contrasts with how, we have argued, state policy can influence firm preferences through mechanisms associated with cost absorption.
+How state politics shapes national firm preferences through the mechanism of cost avoidance contrasts with how, we have argued, state policy can influence firm preferences through mechanisms associated with cost absorption.
 Political and policy mechanisms of firm preference change can thus be understood to operate at different stages of the policy cycle.
 Political mechanisms can take effect prior to state-level policy adoption as firms seek cost avoidance.
-Policy-related mechanisms, on the other hand, take effect after firms absorb costs from policy adoption.2
+Policy-related mechanisms, on the other hand, take effect after firms absorb costs from policy adoption.3